ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 In the following sections you will see how to use Keras to implement each step.

-### Create models in Keras
+### Creating models in Keras

 A Model is a collection of layers organized in a graph.
 Keras supports two main APIs to create graphs, sequential and functional.

 #### Sequential API

-The sequential API is a list or chain of layers and it has a more user friendly interface.
+The sequential API is a list or chain of layers and it has a more user-friendly interface.
 There is a limitation of one output and one input between layers.

 Here is an example of the sequential API: